• Skip to primary navigation

 The best homemade applesauce

-My grandmother preserved many jars of applesauce every year and the process began at her kitchen sink, peeling all those apples one-by-one.
+My grandmother preserved many jars of applesauce every year, and the process began at her kitchen sink, peeling all those apples one-by-one.
 I admire her dedication, but I wonder what grandma would have thought if she knew that she didn’t have to do all that work!

 The Easiest Applesauce Ever!!

-We love this method for making applesauce because not only does it skip the tedious peeling process, but it’s also high in fiber (great for weight loss) and it tastes sooo much better than regular homemade applesauce … and NOTHING like the jarred stuff you get at the grocery store.
+We love this method for making applesauce because not only does it skip the tedious peeling process, but it’s also high in fiber (great for weight loss) and it tastes sooo much better than regular homemade applesauce … and it’s nothing, NOTHING like the jarred stuff you get at the grocery store.

 The Best Applesauce Ever!!